FDA approves Ozempic for those with chronic kidney disease & type 2 diabetes

 Victoza has shown the ability to aid in weight loss, but many people fear you must avoid certain foods while taking it.
 Let's explore what (if any) Victoza foods to avoid.

-If you’re taking Victoza® (liraglutide) as part of your weight loss journey, you may be wondering what foods you may not be able to eat anymore while taking it.
+If you’re taking Victoza® (liraglutide) as part of your weight loss journey, you may be wondering which foods, if any, you should limit.

-We’ll dive into the world of weight loss with Victoza so you know the foods to avoid while taking it and some options to help minimize any potential side effects.
+We’ll dive into how Victoza works for weight loss so you know the foods to avoid and how to minimize potential side effects.

-Here’s everything you need to know about Victoza foods to avoid.
+Here’s everything you need to know about Victoza and which foods to avoid.
 Let’s dive in.

-Victoza is the brand name for the drug liraglutide.
-Novo Nordisk manufactures Victoza, and it's part of the glucagon-like peptide-1 receptor agonist (GLP-1) medication class.
+Victoza is the brand name for the drug liraglutide, manufactured by Novo Nordisk.
+It belongs to the GLP-1 receptor agonist medication class.
 The U.S. Food and Drug Administration (FDA) approved it to treat type 2 diabetes in 2010.
 A year before that, European officials approved it for the same treatment.

-Liraglutide is FDA-approved for adults and children 10 years and older with type 2 diabetes, but it's not for those with type 1 diabetes.
-Another bonus of liraglutide is that it’s proven to lessen the risk of cardiovascular events like heart attacks and strokes..
+Liraglutide is FDA-approved for adults and children 10 years and older with type 2 diabetes.
+Another bonus of liraglutide is that it’s proven to lessen the risk of cardiovascular events like heart attacks and strokes.

 Liraglutide comes in a prefilled subcutaneous (under-the-skin) injectable pen.
-You use the pen to give yourself once daily in your upper arm, upper thigh, or stomach (abdomen).
+You use the pen once daily, injected into your upper arm, thigh, or abdomen.

-As a GLP-1 receptor agonist, Victoza works by mimicking GLP-1, an incretin hormone your body already makes and is involved in regulating the amount of insulin the pancreas produces and helping manage appetite and boost fullness.
+As a GLP-1 receptor agonist, Victoza works by mimicking GLP-1, an incretin hormone your body already makes.
+GLP-1 is involved in regulating the amount of insulin the pancreas produces and helping manage appetite and boost fullness.

 If you have type 2 diabetes, you most likely know insulin is a crucial hormone for lowering blood sugar levels.
 When you have type 2 diabetes, overweight, or obesity, your body may have impaired insulin secretion levels or may not make enough, known as insulin resistance.